 Background

 Where a customer requests a connection to the transmission system, the transmission owner seeks to plan and carry out all the works necessary for that connection in order to economically and efficiently meet the agreed connection date.
 The completion date for the transmission works is generally planned to be the date of both connection to, and the exercise of the right to use, the transmission system, at which stage connection charges and Transmission Network Use of System charges (TNUoS) (as appropriate) would be payable.
-TNUoS is the mechanism by which the costs of investment in transmission (other than those assets classed as connection assets) are recovered.
+TNUoS is the mechanism by which the costs of investment in transmission (other than those assets classed as connection assets or one off works) are recovered.

-Where, as a result of a customer request, investment in the transmission system takes place earlier than would otherwise have been the case, it may (as detailed in this guidance document) result in an “other charge” under CUSC Paragraph 14.4, on the basis it is a non-standard incremental cost incurred at the customer’s request.
+Where, as a result of a customer request, investment in the transmission system takes place earlier than would otherwise have been required, it may (as detailed in this guidance document) result in an “other charge” under Connection Use of System Code (CUSC) Paragraph 14.4, specifically in the case of Investment Ahead of TEC the following are the relevant principles;

+Where a cost cannot be capitalised into either a connection or infrastructure asset, typically a revenue cost.

+Where a non-standard incremental cost is incurred as a result of a User's request, irrespective of whether the cost can be capitalised.

 There are two cases where a charge may be applicable:

-Delay (where a customer seeks to delay the connection date within its connection agreement)
+Where a customer makes a change to the connection date within its connection agreement which results in the timing of network investment becoming inefficient.

-To delay a connection date a customer is required to submit a modification application.
-Any charges associated with accommodating the delay will be outlined in the resulting modification offer.
-Whilst a customer can delay at any point in a programme, it should be recognised that any charges are likely to be lower if we are informed of a delay as soon as possible.
+To change a connection date customers are required to submit a modification application.
+Any charges associated with accommodating the requested change will be outlined in the resulting modification offer.
+The relevant Transmission Owner (TO) will consider the efficient programme for the new connection date as part of that modification and the extent to which the current programme and expenditure differs from that.
+Charges will apply where either the otherwise efficient programme will be delivered unnecessarily earlier or the TO will incur additional cost above the efficient programme.
+Whilst a customer can request changes at any point in a programme it should be recognised that any charges, especially those related to transmission investment, are likely to be lower if we are informed of the change as soon as possible.

-Where a Generator Takes Backfeed
+Where a generator requests a “Backfeed” connection to the National Electricity Transmission System (NETS) the provision of which requires acceleration of transmission investment.

-“Backfeed” is a term used by generators where a demand supply is required, commonly to allow for either construction or commissioning of a power station, before the generator wishes to exercise its right to use the transmission system.
-Whilst, generally, such a backfeed would only be required for a few weeks ahead of generation commencing, some generators have requested backfeed 2-3 years ahead of when the power station intends to begin generating.
-Charges to provide the transmission assets to enable early connection for the sole purpose of backfeed will be detailed in the offer of connection, which allows the customer to make the economic choice between requesting National Grid for a supply over other options.
+“Backfeed” is a term used by generators where a transmission connection is required to enable a demand supply, commonly to allow for either construction or commissioning of a power station, before the generator wishes to exercise its right to use the transmission system.
+Whilst, generally, such a backfeed would only be required for a short period ahead of generation commencing, and so with no impact on TO construction programmes, some generators have requested backfeed two to three years ahead of when the power station intends to begin generating.
+The relevant TO will consider what the efficient programme would be to deliver the connection date in the normal way.
+Charges will apply where either an earlier programme is required or the TO will incur additional cost above the efficient programme to provide the transmission assets that enable early connection for the sole purpose of backfeed.
+These charges will be detailed in the offer of connection.